mgechev/blog.mgechev.com/_posts/2015-04-06-angular2-first-impressions.md

 ---
-title: AngularJS 2 - First Impressions
+title: Angular2 - First Impressions
 author: minko_gechev
 layout: post
 categories:
   - JavaScript
   - AngularJS
-  - AngularJS 2
+  - Angular2
   - Introduction
 tags:
   - AngularJS
-  - AngularJS 2
+  - Angular2
   - JavaScript
 ---

 [On 18th of September 2014](https://github.com/angular/angular/commits/master?page=24) was pushed the initial commit of version 2.0 of the AngularJS framework.
 A few weeks ago the core team at Google, published AngularJS' 2.0 [website](https://angular.io/) and gave a couple of talks on [ng-conf](https://www.youtube.com/watch?list=PLOETEcp3DkCoNnlhE-7fovYvqwVPrRiY7&v=QHulaj5ZxbI) about their new router, change detection, templating, etc. I'm passionate about AngularJS since its early versions so I decided give it a try using the [quick start](https://angular.io/docs/js/latest/quickstart.html).
 In the meantime I and also created an [angular2-seed project](https://github.com/mgechev/angular2-seed) for my test, dummy projects.
 In order to have a better understanding of what is going on (and handle the lack of documentation) I dug inside their source code.
 I had great time doing this, what I saw was one of the most well written and smartest pieces of software I've ever read.
-Soon I'm planning to expand my paper ["AngularJS in Patterns"](https://github.com/mgechev/angularjs-in-patterns) with design patterns used inside AngularJS 2.0.
+Soon I'm planning to expand my paper ["AngularJS in Patterns"](https://github.com/mgechev/angularjs-in-patterns) with design patterns used inside Angular2.

 In this blog post I'll share my first impressions of the framework and I'll try to keep them as less subjective as possible, although my affinity to AngularJS.
 I'll start with the general changes and after that keep going into details.

 ## Written in TypeScript

-As Microsoft already published, [AngularJS 2.0 is written in TypeScript](http://blogs.msdn.com/b/typescript/archive/2015/03/05/angular-2-0-built-on-typescript.aspx).
+As Microsoft already published, [Angular2 is written in TypeScript](http://blogs.msdn.com/b/typescript/archive/2015/03/05/angular-2-0-built-on-typescript.aspx).
 There are a couple of advantages using strongly typed language and a couple of more advantages using exactly TypeScript.
 By "extended version of TypeScript" I mean, TypeScript with added annotations (similar to the annotations in Java).

 ![JavaScript Dialects](/images/js-dialects-ven.png)

 And here are some of the main advantages using TypeScript as statically typed language:

 - Using statically typed language:
   - You get type errors **compile-time** and runtime (traceur transpiles the source code to one with runtime type assertions with rtts (runtime type system), see bellow the sample `gulp-traceur` config) .
-This way it'll be easier to debug your code and you will be more secure that what you've developed (in this case AngularJS 2.0) actually works.
+This way it'll be easier to debug your code and you will be more secure that what you've developed (in this case Angular2) actually works.
 When it happens to develop a single-page application, bigger than 10k lines of code, the lack of compile-time checking leads to quite painful experience, even with big test coverage of your code.
   - You get better auto-completion by the text editors and IDEs.
 [WebStorm 10 supports TypeScript 1.5 + decorators and ES6 modules](https://www.jetbrains.com/webstorm/whatsnew/).
 For vim you can use the [typescript-tools](https://github.com/clausreinke/typescript-tools), which could be integrated with emacs and SublimeText.
 You will get hints for method names, parameters, parameters types by your editor/IDE for each AngularJS method (yes, with Tern.js or Flow you can get the same experience but based on JSDoc or some very sophisticated decisions made using the AST of your code, now it'll be much less tricky).
   - The JavaScript VM is able to make better code optimizations.
 Since when we define that given property/variable has specific type we sign some kind of contract with the JavaScript VM, this way it is much easier for it to reason about the types of the variables, which are being used and to do better runtime optimizations ([for instance](https://github.com/sq/JSIL/wiki/Optimizing-dynamic-JavaScript-with-inline-caches)).
 - About TypeScript:
   - TypeScript is superset of ES6, which is superset of ES5 (ES5 ⊆ ES6 ⊆ TypeScript).
-AngularJS 2.0 production build is being transpiled to ES5 in order to be executable by the modern browsers.
+Angular2 production build is being transpiled to ES5 in order to be executable by the modern browsers.
 You also can chose whether you want to write your code in ES5, ES6, TypeScript (of course if you chose ES6, TypeScript your code should go through a process of compilation in order to be transpiled).
   - TypeScript is being one of the best languages, which are being transpiled to JavaScript, which has allows optional type checking.
   - TypeScript is developed and supported by Microsoft, which gives us stability that it is unlikely the support to be dropped unexpectedly.